 Osteopathic physicians (D.O.s) can prescribe all forms of medication, perform all manners of surgery, and pursue all medical specialties.
 They have had identical training as M.D.s (with additional training in the musculoskeletal system) and work alongside their M.D. colleagues in most hospitals.
 In the eyes of the law, D.O.s and M.D.s are equal.

 It is easy to be confused concerning the many “osteo” words.
 The difference is quite simple.
 The profession was discovered in 1874 by Andrew Taylor Still, M.D. as “osteopathy.”
 As mentioned above, this is a combination of the words “bone” and “suffer.”
 Literally meaning, “bone suffering.”
 At the time of its founding, the system did not include medical pharmacology so only manual manipulative “medicine” was practiced by its students.
 However, over time as drugs became better researched and safer to use (early 1900s), osteopathy began incorporating medications and surgery into their treatment.
-With the osteopathic profession now offering all medical treatment modalities in additional to osteopathic manipulation, the American Osteopathic Association (the legislating body of osteopathic medicine) decided in 1960 to change the name of the profession to “osteopathic medicine” and the name of the practitioners from “osteopath” to “osteopathic physician.”
-Outside the USA, the terms “osteopath” and “osteopathy” are used to describe D.O.S trained there.
-Non-North American DOs are only instructed manipulative medicine (osteopathic manipulation) and are NOT trained in pharmacology, surgery, etc. Their practice is limited to osteopathic manipulation.
+With the osteopathic profession now offering all medical treatment modalities in addition to osteopathic manipulation, the American Osteopathic Association (the legislating body of osteopathic medicine) decided in 1960 to change the name of the profession to “osteopathic medicine” and the name of the practitioners from “osteopath” to “osteopathic physician.”
+Outside the USA, the terms “osteopath” and “osteopathy” are used to describe D.O.s trained there.
+Non-North American D.O.s are only instructed in manipulative medicine (osteopathic manipulation) and are NOT trained in pharmacology, surgery, etc. Their practice is limited to osteopathic manipulation.
 (Similar to chiropractors in the U.S., but not the same) Unfortunately, this adds some confusion to the degree.

 Second, Andrew Taylor Still, M.D. was an early supporter of equal rights for women and minorities.
-A fascinating example of the dichotomy between the early allopathic and osteopathic perspectives on the acceptance and employment of women can be seen in an event that occurred in 1946.
-During this year, a large city placed the following advertisement in the New York Herald Tribune: “Doctors Wanted: Women Need Not Apply.”
+A fascinating example of the dichotomy between the early allopathic and osteopathic perspectives on the acceptance and employment of women can be seen in an event that occurred in 1946: a large city placed the following advertisement in the New York Herald Tribune: “Doctors Wanted: Women Need Not Apply.”
 In a response to this discrimination, an article in the Forum of Osteopathy appeared entitled: “Doctors Wanted: Women Urged to Apply.”
 Yet, Dr. Still did not stop at the mere acceptance of women as students, but he employed them as instructors as well.
 Jenette Bolles, D.O., a graduate of the University of Kansas, was hired to teach anatomy during the school’s second year of classes.
 She later went on to serve as vice president of the American Osteopathic Association (AOA), osteopathic medicine’s equivalent to the American Medical Association.

 Today, there is no organized opposition of osteopathic medicine.
-M.D.s and D.O.s work together as colleagues and neither are barred from each other’s institutions.
-Over the years, the two professions have grown closer together.
+M.D.s and D.O.s work together as colleagues, and neither are barred from each other’s institutions.
+Over the years, the two professions have actually grown closer together.
 The D.O.s have grown closer to M.D.s through their presence in highly specialized medical fields.
 And the M.D.s have grown closer to D.O.s through their recent push toward primary care and more holistic healing.